armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 Good test files to find a data descriptor (with signature) are many Android APK files from (fairly) recent devices.

+### Compression method

+Files can be compressed using a variety of methods (section 4.4.5).
+While in practice most files are compressed using `deflate` (which is well supported) there are files that are compressed with different compression algorithms and which cannot always be unpacked with the standard tools BANG uses.

+The `zipfile` module in Python only supports `stored`, `deflate`, `bzip2` and `lzma` compression.
+One file that was encountered in the wild was compressed using the very ancient `shrunk` compression method, which cannot be unpacked.
+BANG will not process these files.

 ## APK signing blocks

 Android APK files are essentially ZIP files.
 To increase security Google added